 QUIST-ARCTON: Plus those look-alike spacesuits, which should guard against the transmission of the infection from Ebola patients.
 General practitioners like Radha Hackman have been boning up on Ebola and attended Thursday's session.

 RADHA HACKMAN: I was feeling very unprepared.
 But I must say yes this is a fascinating session I have attended and it has added, you know, to my confidence.
-And where we've had a few weak, I think it's helped me to learn how to plug the loopholes.
+And where we've had a few weak areas, I think it's helped me to learn how to plug the loopholes.

 DR. KWADO ANSAH KORAM: This is a bio-safety level three building.